What’s in a Dim Sim

 Are Frozen Dim Sims Precooked?

-Yes, most frozen Dim Sims are pre-cooked and need heating up before consumption.
+Yes, most frozen Dim Sims are pre-cooked and need to be heated up before consumption.
 Make sure to follow the instructions on the packet, as different types may require different cooking times.

 Can You Air Fry Dim Sims?